andreabertolini1995/push_swap/README.md

 * less than 700 instructions for a stack of 100 numbers
 *  less than 5500 instructions for a stack of 500 numbers

-Let's have a look at some more details of the algorihtm.
+Let's now have a look at some more details of the algorihtm.

 ## What number to push and how?